aialferov/r3tmpl/README.md

 container (Docker should be installed):

 ```
-$ docker run --rm -it aialferov/r3tmpl
+$ docker run --name r3tmpl --rm -it aialferov/r3tmpl
 ```

-To learn more about the container see its [Dockerfile].
+To learn more about the container see its image [Dockerfile].

 Proceed to the [Usage] section if you wish to skip local installation.